jahirfiquitiva/Frames/README.md

 ## Library source

-As you may know, the [library source](https://github.com/jahirfiquitiva/Frames) is open-source too.
-This means that you can fork it and do your own modifications, but it also means that you have enough knowledge to do it.
+As you may know, the [library source](https://github.com/jahirfiquitiva/Frames) is open-source.
+This means that you can fork it and do your own modifications, but it has some conditions:

 When using the [library source](https://github.com/jahirfiquitiva/Frames), anything from it: errors, crashes, issues, etc. including successful builds, must be done completely by yourself and under your own risk and responsibility.
 I **will not** provide any help/support when using the [library source](https://github.com/jahirfiquitiva/Frames).

 Finally, be sure your projects comply with the [license previously mentioned](https://github.com/jahirfiquitiva/Frames#license).
-Otherwise, I will be filing DMCA reports and taking legal actions.
+Otherwise I will be taking the required legal actions.
 I hope you understand.